-The group financial statements consolidate the accounts of the parent company and all its subsidiaries, drawn up to 30 June each year.
+The group financial statements consolidate the accounts of the parent company and all its subsidiaries, as if they formed a single entity.
 Subsidiaries are entities controlled by the group.
-Control exists when the company has the power, directly or indirectly, to govern the financial and operating policies of an entity so as to obtain benefit from its activities.
-This is normally achieved by a majority shareholding.
-At 30 June 2014, the company, directly or through an intermediate subsidiary owned 100% of the share capital of all of its subsidiaries.
+Control exists if all three of the following elements are present: power over the entity, exposure to variable returns from the entity, and the ability to affect those variable returns.
+Control is reassessed whenever facts and circumstances indicate that there may be a change in any of these elements of control.
+Control is normally achieved by a majority shareholding.
+The company, directly or through an intermediate subsidiary owned 100% of the share capital of all of its subsidiaries.
 The results of subsidiaries acquired are consolidated from the date on which control passes to the group.
 The results of disposed subsidiaries are consolidated up to the date on which control passes from the group.

-All intra-group transactions and balances and any unrealised profit arising therefrom are eliminated on consolidation.
+All intra-group transactions and balances are eliminated on consolidation.